tsedio/tsed/docs/docs/controllers.md

 <<< @/docs/docs/snippets/controllers/request-headers.ts

-### Session/Cookies/Locals
+### Session/Cookies/Locals/Context

-For the session, cookies or locals data attached on the request, is the same thing seen as previously.
+For the session, cookies, locals or context data attached on the request, is the same thing seen as previously.
 Use the following decorators to get the data:

 - @@Session@@
 - @@Cookies@@
 - @@Locals@@
+- @@Context@@

 ## Response